elemaudio/website/src/pages/docs/guides/Native_Integrations.md

 # Native Integrations

-By design, Elementary's native audio engine aims to easily fit into your audio processing stack to take on as much or as little of the processing responsibilities as you want.
-The engine can be embedded independently of any JavaScript processing, through a quick series of CMake and C++ steps which we outline here.
+By design, Elementary's native renderer and audio engine aim to easily fit into your audio processing stack to take on as much or as little of the processing responsibilities as you want.
+The renderer and engine can be embedded independently of any JavaScript processing, through a quick series of CMake and C++ steps which we outline here.

+Additionally, the native renderer and lib functions can be used to create language bindings for Elementary in other languages without re-implementing the Renderer logic.

 ## CMake